Boston Marathon bombing: Conspiracy theories

 A number of conspiracy theories arose in the immediate wake of the attacks and after more information about the Tsarnaev brothers came to light.
-This can be common in the aftermath of acts of domestic terrorism, especially the September 11th attacks.
+This can be common in the aftermath of acts of domestic terrorism, especially the September 11 attacks.

+Stella Tremblay, then a member of the New Hampshire House of Representatives from Auburn, New Hampshire, claimed the Boston Marathon bombing was a government conspiracy and that victims who lost their legs were faking their injuries because they were not "screaming in agony."
+Under pressure afterwards she resigned.
+The New Hampshire House then unanimously passed a resolution to show support for the victims and to disavow unfounded speculation or accusations.

 In the days following the attacks, some conspiracy theories arose on the internet claiming they were false flag attacks committed by the United States government.
-As more information about the backgrounds of the Tsarnaev Brothers came to light, further conspiracy theories were disseminated.
+As more information about the backgrounds of the Tsarnaev brothers came to light, further conspiracy theories were disseminated.
 One claim, made by Dzhokhar Tsarnaev's defense attorney as well as some journalists, was that the FBI had tried to recruit Tamerlan Tsarnaev as an FBI informant in 2011.
 The FBI denied this claim in a press release, stating that "the Tsarnaev brothers were never sources for the FBI nor did the FBI attempt to recruit them as sources".
 The FBI is not required to release information on informants, and classified information on sources of intelligence constitutes an exception to the 25-year declassification window established by Executive Order 13526.

-In 2011, a friend of Tamerlan Tsarnaev was murdered in Waltham, Massachusetts, along with two others.
+In 2011, a triple murder took place in Waltham, Massachusetts, in which a friend of Tamerlan Tsarnaev was one of the victims.
 After the 2013 attacks, the investigation was reopened with Tamerlan Tsarnaev as a new suspect.
-The failure of the 2011 investigation to identify Tamerlan Tsarnaev as a major suspect led to claims among conspiracy theorists that the investigation of the 2011 Waltham triple murder had been suppressed by the FBI in order to maintain Tsarnaev's informant status.
+The failure of the 2011 investigation to identify Tamerlan Tsarnaev as a major suspect led to claims among conspiracy theorists that the investigation of the 2011 triple murder had been suppressed by the FBI in order to maintain Tsarnaev's informant status.
 Theorists also cite the fact that the FBI has been criticized for an alleged practice under former director James Comey of encouraging confidential informants to attempt terrorist attacks.
 This alleged practice, combined with disputed claims of connections between the Tsarnaev brothers and intelligence services, have given rise to a conspiracy theory that the United States government had foreknowledge of the Tsarnaev brothers' plans to commit a terrorist attack, or that the attack was made at the direction of intelligence services.
 The Tsarnaev brother's uncle, Said-Hussein Tsarnaev, and other members of the Tsarnaev family have repeated this theory, as well as claiming neither brother actually committed the attacks.
 This claim also formed an element of Dzhokhar Tsarnaev's legal defense.
 No evidence or further claims supporting this theory have been confirmed by any US government agencies.